quanengineering/qblog/_posts/2017-04-12-my-workspace-on-ubuntu.md

 lang: en
 ---

-Here are things I do after installing Ubuntu 20.04 (alongside my existing Windows 10).
+Here are things I do after installing Ubuntu 20.04.

 ## Fix time conflict

-Ubuntu sets the hardware clock (CMOS clock, the BIOS time) to UTC while Windows is local time.
-It is the reason why a time conflict was caused when I switch between the two operating systems.
+The installation of Ubuntu alongside an existing Windows 10 causes a time conflict when switching between these two operating systems.
+It is because Ubuntu sets the hardware clock (CMOS clock, the BIOS time) to UTC while Windows is local time.

 I always use this command to force the Ubuntu to use the local time.